 Your Health

-Whether you are a young child with cancer or a grandmother who just wants to make sure she’s in good health, medical imaging helps to detect and diagnose disease at its earliest, most treatable stages and guides physicians and patients in determining the most appropriate and effective care.
+Whether a young child with cancer or a grandmother who just wants to make sure she’s in good health, medical imaging helps detect and diagnose disease at its earliest, most treatable stages and guides physicians and patients in determining the most appropriate and effective care.
 Together, imaging and radiation innovations have turned countless patients into survivors.

 Safe & Effective

-Imaging procedures such as CT and radiation therapy technologies utilize medical radiation to diagnose and treat a wide range of diseases – from cancer and appendicitis to stroke and heart disease – saving and improving millions of lives each year.
+Imaging procedures such as CT and radiation therapy technologies utilize medical radiation to diagnose and treat a wide range of diseases – from cancer and appendicitis to stroke and heart disease – saving millions of lives each year.

 Click here for more comparative statistics.